 The purpose of field experiences is to allow students and teacher candidates to observe and interact with teachers, students, principals, and other supporting personnel at all public and private schools in our seven parish service area.
 Pre-service teacher candidates enrolled in our Teacher Preparation Program gain extensive knowledge and experience through structured field experience observations.
 These observations and experiences help a candidate intentionally and meaningfully transition from learning about educational theory to applying it in the classroom.

 All teacher certification majors are required to complete Level I, Level II, and Level III of field experiences.

 Level II Field Experience is Professional Education Teacher Methods and begins when students are formally admitted into the Teacher Preparation Program and now referred to as candidates.
-In the Early Childhood and Elementary School Programs, Level II field experiences are structured through methods courses in Block I, Block II, and Block III.
+In the Early Childhood and Elementary School Programs, Level II field experiences are structured through methods courses in Block I and Block II.
 Level II field experiences in the Middle School Program include Block I and Block II.
 Each methods course requires a field experience consistent with course content, state and national content standards, and state certification requirements.
 Level II field experiences require that candidates develop lessons and assume a measure of responsibility for teaching.
 Throughout the experiences, candidates reflect on and assess their personal strengths and limitations under the guidance of the university professor.
 Level II Field Experiences include observation and participation.

 Level III Clinical Field Experience (yearlong residency-Residency I and Residency II) occurs when candidates start Residency I (first semester of the senior year) of the yearlong Residency and become a teacher intern.
 Through Clinical Field Experiences, candidates practice the full role and meaning of teaching.
 Level III Field Experiences include limited observation, with emphasis on co-teaching, co-planning, and co-reflecting.